Horned screamer: Distribution and habitat

 The horned screamer is found in lowlands from Colombia, Venezuela, Brazil, Bolivia, Peru, Ecuador, French Guiana, Suriname, and Guyana.
 It has been possibly extirpated from Trinidad.
 Despite having declined locally, it remains widespread and is fairly common overall.
 Its range in Brazil appears to have expanded in recent years.

 Behavior

 Screamers, like most birds, tend to group together, but are for the most part semi-social.
 The existence of the screamer is rather sedentary.
-It lives in well-vegetated marshes and feeds on water plants.
+It lives in swamps, marshes, and meadows near rivers and lakes.
+The bird is herbivorous and feeds on water plants.
+It rarely flies, typically only for five seconds at a time.
+They are frequently observed alone or in pairs of up to six birds.

 Breeding

-Its nest is a large pile of floating vegetation anchored in shallow water.
-Three olive-brown eggs are laid, and the young, like those of most Anseriformes, can run as soon as they are hatched.
+The horned screamer's breeding season is variable by geographic location.
+Its nest is a floating platform made out of vegetation.
+The female lays a clutch of two to seven eggs at 2 day intervals.
+The eggs are a long oval in shape.
+In Colombia, the eggs weigh around 136 g and measuring 84.6 x 61 mm in dimensions.
+Eggs are reportedly heavier in Brazil, weighing 149.9 g and measuring 86.8 x 59.8 mm.
+Incubation is performed by both parents, the female typically incubates during the day and the male at night.
+Offspring hatch with yellow down, resembling the young of Anatidae.
+They typically stay close to adults.
+Young associate with their parents for at least one year.

 As a symbol

 The horned screamer is the official bird of both the Department of Arauca and the Municipality of Arauca in Colombia, as well as a symbol of the National Reserve of Churute in Ecuador.
 The department and its capital are named after the bird, which is called arauco or aruco in Spanish.